 Groups of 16 or more: $500

 Groups of 8 or more: $260

 If you have registered and cancel 60 days or more before the event starts you will receive a full refund of the registration amount minus a $50 administrative fee.
 If you cancel less than 60 days in advance of the event there will be no refund.
 Please contact Matthew Freid at firstname.lastname@example.org for more information.

 Institute and Academy Information

-The event will be held at the Wisconsin Institute for Discovery building on campus located at 330 N. Orchard St., Madison, WI, 53715.
+The event will be held at the Wisconsin Institutes for Discovery building on campus located at 330 N. Orchard St., Madison, WI, 53715.